lindar-open/kafka-connect-bigquery/README.md

 In accordance with the introduction of schema unionization in version 2.0.0, the following changes to configs have been introduced and should be made when migrating:
 1. `autoUpdateSchemas` has been removed
-2. `allowNewBigQueryFields` and `allowBigQueryRequiredFieldRelaxation` have been introduced
+2. `allowNewBQFields` and `allowBigQueryRequiredFieldRelaxation` have been introduced
 3. `allowSchemaUnionization` has been introduced

-Setting `allowNewBigQueryFields` and `allowBigQueryRequiredFieldRelaxation` to `true` while setting `allowSchemaUnionization` to false results in the same behavior that setting `autoUpdateSchemas` to `true` used to.
+Setting `allowNewBQFields` and `allowBigQueryRequiredFieldRelaxation` to `true` while setting `allowSchemaUnionization` to false results in the same behavior that setting `autoUpdateSchemas` to `true` used to.